 How much pasta per person

 - For the Italians, pasta is a separate course from the main, so we normally cook 3.5 oz - 100 gr per person.
-This amount is enough if pasta is not the only course served.
+This amount is enough if it is not the only course served.

-- If pasta is the main and sole course, you can increase it to 5 to 7 oz - 150 to 200 gr per person.
+- If it is the main and sole course, you can increase it to 5 to 7 oz - 150 to 200 gr per person.
 If you are feeding teenage boys, increase exponentially to their age.

 Best pasta shapes and brands